Eligibility Criteria for Applicants

 Applicants acknowledge that University Hospitals Health System may conduct research that is related to or competitive with proposals submitted by applicants, but University Hospitals Health System commits not to use information submitted by applications in connection with such research.

-The Harrington Scholar-Innovator Grant Review Panel
+The Harrington Scholar-Innovator Review Panel

-- Quality of science
+- Quality of the science and the scientist

-The Scientific Advisory Board at Harrington Discovery Institute will make the final selections of grant winners.
-Applicants who fail to fill out their applications by the deadline and/or in accordance with the detailed application instructions are subject to disqualification at the outset of the review period or any time during the review period.
+The Scientific Advisory Board at Harrington Discovery Institute will make the final selections of winners.
+Applicants who fail to fill out their applications by the deadline and/or in accordance with the detailed instructions are subject to disqualification at the outset of the review period or any time during the review period.

 Letters of Intent will be reviewed and the Harrington Discovery Institute will select those projects which have the greatest clinical potential, as well as demonstrate a highly innovative approach to significant clinical problems.